JuliaParallel/julia-hpc-tutorial-sc24/README.md

 ### Running Gray Scott reaction diffusion model on NERSC

-Please refer to [installation and configuration](https://juliaornl.github.io/TutorialJuliaHPC/applications/GrayScott/06-Perlmutter.html) instructions for Perlmutter.
+Please refer to [Installation and Configuration](https://juliaornl.github.io/TutorialJuliaHPC/applications/GrayScott/06-Perlmutter.html) instructions for Perlmutter.
+The [HPC Scaling Example](parts/hpc/gs_scaling) shows how you might do a scaling run with the Gray-Scott code.

 ## Running Notebooks with JupyterLab